Reel-to-reel audio tape recording: Noise reduction

 Electronic noise reduction techniques were also developed to increase the signal-to-noise ratio and dynamic range of analog sound recordings.
 Dolby noise reduction includes a suite of standards (designated A, B, C, S and SR) for both professional and consumer recording.
-The Dolby systems use frequency-dependent compression/expansion (companding) during the recording/playback, respectively.
+The Dolby systems use frequency-dependent compression and expansion (companding) during the recording and playback, respectively.
 Initially, Dolby was offered via a stand-alone box that would go between a recorder and amplifier.
-Later audio devices often included Dolby.
+Later recorders often included Dolby.
 DBX is another noise reduction system that uses a more aggressive companding technique to improve both dynamic range and noise level.
-However, DBX recordings do not sound acceptable when played on non-DBX equipment.
+However, unlike many Dolby systems, DBX recordings do not sound acceptable when played on non-DBX equipment.